demiurge-project/demiurge-bib/README.md

 #### Title:

 Use sentence case (capitalizing only the first letter) for ```title``` fields.
+Do not capitalize after a colon.
 Words with defined capitalization (proper names, algorithms, etc.) should be escaped using curly braces ```{}``` (e.g. ```{AutoMoDe}```).
+Algorithms that are only composed of regular words (simulated annealing, neural network) should not be protected.
 Also enclose the full name in the curly braces and not only the parts you want to protect.
 Do not use double curly braces as this will prevent the case changing algorithm from working correctly.
 Do not use style commands (e.g. \texttt or \textit) in the title.